ssmlee04/blog/_posts/1111-11-11-interview-prep-tech.md

 ### What is the difference between authentication and authorization

 Authentication is the process of verifying who you are.
-When you log on to a PC with a user name and password you are authenticating.
 Authorization is the process of verifying that you have access to something.
-Gaining access to a resource (e.g. directory on a hard disk) because the permissions configured on it allow you access is authorization.

 ### What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?